sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 A video showing you how to do this for a Omnibus F4 V2 board is in [this video on YouTube](https://www.youtube.com/watch?v=nQCQXuqQSd8)

-The Matek F405-ctr online documentation connects the GPS to a 5V pin under the board so on USB only the GPS and Mag won't be powered.
-If you want GPS lock on the bench, you can instead connect the BN-880 power to the 3V3 pin.
+Other boards (e.g. MATEK) may not power 5V when on USB.
+In order to power the GPS it is necessary to connect the battery or use another power source (a 4.5V source may be powered by USB).
+The onboard 3.3V will be powered by USB, but may not provide adequate voltage, as the GPS regulator typically requires 3.6V minimum.

 Once you have connected the GPS to your flight control board

-- Open the iNav Configurator
+- Open the INAV Configurator
 - Enable GPS on your desired UART port
 - Set the the baud rate to 115200
 - Press "Save & Reboot"